• It

 ‘After having consulted the map (metaphorically), and following in the footsteps of the great Italian navigators and explorers of the past, we have identified one great direction: the whole world.
 From north to south and from east to west, the goal is to raise awareness of products caught and processed with skill and respect.’

-Graphic nets adorn the packaging, while the 4Rotte logotype references fishing hooks and signage, Memoli explains.
+Graphic nets adorn the packaging, while the 4Rotte logotype references fishing hooks and signage, Volpi explains.
 Sustainability also played a key role in the direction of the packaging and reflects the ethos of the company.

-‘Sustainability is a source of values and respect in general,’ says Memoli, ‘which is reflected in the approach to longevity of many factors involved: fishing only what is needed, involving and respecting workers, fishermen, placing the product on the market only when it is ready, etc. All these aspects have prompted us to create a packaging that respects the work of the company, with the hope of involving and sharing these values and eating habits with the consumer.’
+‘Sustainability is a source of values and respect in general,’ says Volpi, ‘which is reflected in the approach to longevity of many factors involved: fishing only what is needed, involving and respecting workers, fishermen, placing the product on the market only when it is ready, etc. All these aspects have prompted us to create a packaging that respects the work of the company, with the hope of involving and sharing these values and eating habits with the consumer.’

 Paper: Tintoretto Gesso